“To make a great film you need three things – the script, the script and the script.” – Alfred Hitchcock

 Read More: Best Movie Musicals of All Time

 Plot Summary: The film follows two stories in the life of Leonard, an ex-insurance agent incapable of creating new memories, who uses tattoos and notes to track down the murderer of his wife.
 One story goes chronologically while the other goes in reverse, culminating at a single point.

 Screenwriting Lessons: ‘Memento’ might have been a run-of-the-mill story had it been told in a single go, chronologically.
-But by tweaking the timeline, Nolan crafts a screenplay, which, like the film, grabs the viewer from start to end.
+But by tweaking the timeline, Christopher Nolan crafts a screenplay, which, like the film, grabs the viewer from start to end.
 It also makes it clear that jumbling timelines shouldn’t be a “cool” choice; it should be a necessity.
 The reason ‘Memento’ is skewed is because we’re trying to grasp what Leonard feels like, only remembering things in sequence for a short while, underlining the film’s theme.
 Also, what the Nolans did was use regular typeface for the reverse chronological sequences and italics to signify forward chronological sequences.
 Irregular choice, but a damn helpful one, teaching us that screenwriting isn’t a science following set rules, it is art.

 18. Eternal Sunshine Of The Spotless Mind – Charlie Kaufman (2004)

 Plot Summary: When Joel Barrish learns that his girlfriend Clementine underwent a surgery to erase him from her memory, he decides to do the same, but realisation of his love for her hits him as her memories begin to fade away.
 Will he be able to salvage whatever he remembers of her?